aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 ### Type-safe overloads cannot always be generated

-Since most statically typed languages support _overloads_ (although **Go** does not) we are often able to leverage overloads to provide type-safe entry points, for example in the **Java** fluent builders:
+Most of the affected languages support _method overloads_ (although **Go** does not).
+In such cases, overloads can be leveraged in order to provide type-safe entry points, for example in the **Java** fluent builders:

 ```java
 public class CfnFunction {